alshedivat/al-folio/_posts/2024-01-07-python-quirks.md

 Euler's number = 2.718
 ```

-Strings can also be formatted to occupy a minimum fixed width:
+Values can also be formatted to occupy a minimum fixed width:

 ```python
 for name, value in constants.items():